 He's not kidding.

 Americans "are a patriotic people," said Mitt Romney at the recent Republican presidential debate in Orlando.
 "We place our hand over our heart during the playing of the national anthem.
 No other people on Earth do that."
-So does that mean that people who don't place their hands over their hearts during the pledge are not patriots?
+So does that mean that people who don't place their hands over their hearts while the anthem is played are not patriots?

-From the Democratic angle, Rep. Sheila Jackson Lee (D-TX) speaking recently on the Tavis Smiley Show suggested that members of the Tea Party should "stop being Tea Party people instead of patriots and Americans."
+From the Democratic angle, Texas Rep. Sheila Jackson Lee, speaking recently on the Tavis Smiley Show, suggested that members of the Tea Party should "stop being Tea Party people instead of patriots and Americans."
 Does that mean a Tea Partier cannot also be a patriot and an American?